Bribery scandal exposes sports side door to admissions

 According to a transcript of a secretly recorded phone call, Center, who makes about $250,000 and is in his 18th season at Texas, said he put most of the money he received into a new tennis facility the school was building at the time, but it was unclear how.

-Other coaches indicted were Stanford’s sailing coach John Vandemoer, former Georgetown tennis coach Gordie Ernst, UCLA men’s soccer coach Jorge Salcedo and Wake Forest volleyball coach William Ferguson.
-At Southern California, former women’s soccer coach Ali Khosroshahin, former women’s soccer assistant coach Laura Janke, current water polo coach Jovan Vavic and current Senior Associate Athletic Director Donna Heinel also were charged.
+Other coaches indicted were Stanford sailing coach John Vandemoer, former Georgetown tennis coach Gordie Ernst, UCLA men’s soccer coach Jorge Salcedo and Wake Forest volleyball coach William Ferguson.
+At Southern California, former women’s soccer coach Ali Khosroshahin, former women’s soccer assistant coach Laura Janke, water polo coach Jovan Vavic and Senior Associate Athletic Director Donna Heinel also were charged.

 “Integrity in admissions is vital to the academic and ethical standards of our university,” the University of Texas said.
 “Based on what we know at present, we believe this was an isolated incident in 2015 that involved one coach and no other university employees or officers.”